fdegir/infra-workshop/bifrost/README.md

 virsh net-list --all
 ip a s # you should see br_pxe, br_mgmt, br_ext and not virbr0
 ```

+The interfaces named br_pxe-nic, br_mgmt-nic, and br_ext-nic are interfaces
+created with ip to ensure that the bridge has at least one interface beneath
+it to get it's mac address from.
+It passes no real traffic, since it's not
+really connected to any physical device.

 We now need to create a new pool in order for us to create volumes
 to use for our VMs. and volumes themselves.